-IMGs who hold a primary medical degree from a medical school listed in the current International Medical Education Directory (IMED) of the Foundation for Advancement of International Medical Education and Research (FAIMER), and who have completed training or assessment with a Board approved competent authority may apply for provisional registration via the Competent Authority Pathway.
+IMGs who hold a primary medical degree from a medical school listed in the current International Medical Education Directory (IMED) of the Foundation for Advancement of International Medical Education and Research (FAIMER), and who have completed training or assessment with an approved competent authority may apply for provisional registration via the Competent Authority pathway.

-Under section 53 of the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law), the Board has the power to grant provisional or general registration on the basis of equivalency of qualifications or through the successful completion of an examination.
-The Board has determined that applicants who meet the requirements of the Competent Authority Pathway may be eligible for provisional registration under the National Law.
+Under section 53 of the Health Practitioner Regulation National Law, as in force in each state and territory (the National Law), the Board can grant provisional or general registration on the basis of equivalency of qualifications or through the successful completion of an examination.
+The Board has determined that applicants who meet the requirements of the Competent Authority pathway may be eligible for provisional registration under the National Law.

-Following satisfactory completion of a 12 month period of supervised practice (minimum of 47 weeks of full time service), Competent Authority Pathway registrants may be eligible to apply for general registration with the Board.
+Following satisfactory completion of 12 months of supervised practice (minimum of 47 weeks of full-time service), Competent Authority pathway registrants may be eligible to apply for general registration with the Board.

 Information for applicants for Category A and B.